komal2918/ReactBasics/README.md

  7. import React, ReactDOM from node-modules (Remove react scripts from index.html as why to make extra network call when we can import it from node_modules)
  8. npx parcel build index.html (remove ["main": "App.js"] from package.json) (to generate build)
  - the dev/prod build files are stored in dist folder
+9. Make use of scripts to run the commands (npm run start/npm start, npm run build)

 #Dev Dependency vs normal dependency ?
  - Dev Dependency is used only in development phase while other dependencies are used even in the production like parcel is dev dependency.